AWTA Board

 Torsten Heycke (President)

 My goal is to direct people to design, build and maintain trails so I can run, hike, and ride them.
-That is written only partly in jest.
-Trail work is tangible, immediately gratifying and you get the satisfaction of “agency”; it’s empowering.
-I also like the idea that people are out enjoying Ashland’s trails and we–AWTA–might have had something to do with that.
+The notion that we–AWTA–have earned the privilege to design, build and maintain trails in our watershed in concert with local land manager partners is a source of great satisfaction.
+Trail work is tangible, immediately gratifying, and it comes with the feeling of “agency”: in this area, we can make a big difference.
 I’ve been working on Ashland’s trails for over 20-years now and before that I worked on various trails in the SF bay area.

 Camille Siders (Vice President)